infinera/terraform-infinera-ipm-modules/use-cases/ns/README.md

     a.
 Build it.
 Please down load and build the provider https://bitbucket.infinera.com/projects/MAR/repos/terraform-provider-ipm/browse
     b.
 Available in accessible repository.
 2. Terraform (Install terraform via https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
+3. The user defined profiles.json is available in the TF root directory (where the command "terraform apply" is executed)

 # Create and Update Constellation Network From the Intent
 ## Example of The Creating Network with two leaf modules